Why Chemical Bonding O Level Is So Important in Pure Chemistry

 Type 4: Intermolecular Forces (Van der Waals Forces)

-While not a bonding type in the traditional sense, O level students must also understand intermolecular forces — the weak attractions between simple molecules.
-These are also called Van der Waals forces or instantaneous dipole-induced dipole forces.
+While not a bonding type in the traditional sense, O level students must also understand intermolecular forces — the weak attractions between simple molecules, also called Van der Waals forces or instantaneous dipole-induced dipole forces.- They are much weaker than ionic, covalent, or metallic bonds

 - They explain why simple molecular substances have low melting and boiling points